wushouhe/cosmos-sdk/docs/spec/staking/spec-technical.md

 ```

 Candidate parameters are described:
-* Status: it can be Bonded (active validator), Unbonded (validator candidate)
+* Status: it can be Bonded (active validator), Unbonding (validator candidate)
   or Revoked
-* PubKey: candidate public key that is used strictly for participating in
+* ConsensusPubKey: candidate public key that is used strictly for participating in
   consensus
-* Owner: Address where coins are bonded from and unbonded to
+* Owner: Address that is allowed to unbond coins.
 * GlobalStakeShares: Represents shares of `GlobalState.BondedPool` if
-  `Candidate.Status` is `Bonded`; or shares of `GlobalState.UnbondedPool`
+  `Candidate.Status` is `Bonded`; or shares of `GlobalState.Unbondingt Pool`
   otherwise
 * IssuedDelegatorShares: Sum of all shares a candidate issued to delegators
   (which includes the candidate's self-bond); a delegator share represents